tramyardg/autoexpress/README.md

 # AutoExpress.co.nf
-Autoexpress.co.nf is a car dealership app built for both car dealer and car buyer.
+AutoExpress a car dealership app built for both car dealer and car buyer.
 A car dealer manages the car being viewed on the website by adding, updating, deleting and uploading photos of a car.
 On the other hand, a car buyer can search for the vehicle he or she desired on the website.
 If the buyer finds the desired